JaviMH24/Metodos_Numericos_en_Astronomia_y_Astrofisica/README.md

-### Estos programas se tomaron del libro Numerical
+### Estos programas y notas se tomaron del libro Numerical
 ### Python in Astronomy and Astrophysics
 ### A Practical Guide to Astrophysical